 Flexographic is a broad term in the printing industry.
-This process is used to print many many types of substrates, but in our business, we use it primarily to print pressure-sensitive labels.
+This process is used to print many types of substrates, but in our business, we use it primarily to print pressure-sensitive labels.

 Flexography, as the name implies, uses flexible printing plates with a raised image that are mounted on a rotating cylinder.
 This cylinder picks up liquid ink and simultaneously transfers the image to the substrate.

 Generally, blanks (no print) up to 7 colors for us, can be produced for mid to large label or tag runs which are perfect for this type of printing.

 We can produce spot colors (please refer to the Pantone Color matching system) or we can produce a multicolor picture like label utilizing 4 color process.
 This process incorporates 4 base colors, yellow, Magenta, Cyan, and black to produce vibrant picturesque images.

 Interested in purchasing Flexographic labels fill out the order form below.